 5. Ahar Memorial, Udaipur

 The small town of Ahar is famous for housing the monuments of the great rulers and queens of the Mewar kingdom.
 372 such monuments have been built here in 400 years; The last belonged to Bhagwat Singh, the last Maharana of the city.
-Due to the intricate craftsmanship and elaborate motifs, each monument has attractive features and looks like temples belonging to the 15th century.
+Due to the intricate craftsmanship and elaborate motifs, each monument has attractive features and looks like a temple belonging to the 15th century.

 6. Moti Magri, Udaipur